-Overview of the New Process
+Overview of the Process

-The new process for adjusting Form 944 or filing a claim is outlined below.
+The process to correct a previously filed Form 944 or to file a claim is outlined below.

 If you underreported the tax.
-If you underreported the tax on a previously filed Form 944, check the box on line 1 and pay any additional amount you owe when you file Form 944-X. For details on how to make a payment, see the instructions for line 17 on page 7.
+If you underreported the tax on a previously filed Form 944, check the box on line 1 and pay any additional amount you owe when you file Form 944-X. For details on how to make a payment, see the instructions for lines 19-20 on page 9.

-Example-You underreported employment taxes: On June 20, 2009, you discover an error that results in additional tax on your 2008 Form 944.
-File Form 944-X by January 31, 2010, and pay the amount you owe when you file.
+Example - You underreported employment taxes: On June 20, 2011, you discover an error that results in additional tax on your 2010 Form 944.
+File Form 944-X by January 31, 2012, and pay the amount you owe when you file.
 See When Should You File Form 944-X? on page 2.
-Do not attach Form 944-X to your 2009 Form 944.
+Do not attach Form 944-X to your 2011 Form 944.

 If you overreported the tax.
-If you overreported the tax on a previously filed Form 944, you may choose to:
+If you overreported the tax on a previously filed Form 944, choose one of the following options.

 - Use the adjustment process.
-Check the box on line 1 to apply any credit (negative amount) from line 17 to Form 944 for the year during which you file Form 944-X, or - Use the claim process.
-Check the box on line 2 to file a claim on Form 944-X requesting a refund or abatement of the amount shown on line 17.
+Check the box on line 1 to apply any credit (negative amount) from line 20 to Form 944 for the year during which you file Form 944-X. - Use the claim process.
+Check the box on line 2 to file a claim on Form 944-X requesting a refund or abatement of the amount shown on line 20.

-To ensure the IRS has enough time to process a credit for an overreporting adjustment in the year in which you file Form 944-X, you are encouraged to file Form

-944-X correcting the overreported amount in the first 11 months of a year.
+To ensure the IRS has enough time to process a credit ΤΙΡ for an overreporting adjustment in the year in which you file Form 944-X, you are encouraged to file Form 944-X correcting the overreported amount in the first 11 months of a year.
 For example, if you discover an overreported amount in December, you may want to file Form 944-X during the first 11 months of the next year.
 This should ensure the IRS will have enough time to process the Form 944-X so the credit will be posted before you file Form 944, thus avoiding an erroneous balance due notice from the IRS.
 See the example below.
-(If you currently file Form 941 instead of Form 944 and will claim a credit on Form 941, file Form 944-X in the first 2 months of a quarter.)
+If you currently file Form 941 instead of Form 944 and will claim a credit on Form 941, file Form 944-X in the first 2 months of a quarter in any quarter before the expiration of the period of limitations on Form 944.
+In the year of the expiration of the period of limitations on Form 944, file Form 944-X at least 90 days before the expiration date.

-Example-You want your overreported tax applied as a credit to Form 944: On December 22, 2009, you discover you overreported your tax on your 2008 Form 944 and want to choose the adjustment process.
-To allow the IRS enough time to process the credit, you file Form 944-X on January 6, 2010.
+Example-You want your overreported tax applied as a credit on Form 944: On December 22, 2011, you discover you overreported your tax on your 2010 Form 944 and want to choose the adjustment process.
+To allow the IRS enough time to process the credit, you file Form 944-X on January 6, 2012, and take the credit on your 2012 Form 944.